defeo/class-cost/technical-annex.md

   ECRYPT-NET (https://www.ecrypt.eu.org/), ended in 2019, developing
   advanced cryptographic techniques for the Internet of Things and the Cloud, including post-quantum solutions.
-- The AlgANT network (http://algant.eu/), a training network targeting Masters and PhD in number theory, involving serveral European universities.
+- The ALGANT network (http://algant.eu/), a training network targeting Masters and PhD in number theory, involving serveral European universities.